-- (Gregory the Theologian, Homily 14, On Love for the Poor, 25.
+- 1. Freedom is one of God's greatest gifts to the human being.
+He who created man in the beginning made him free and self-determined, limiting him solely by the laws of the commandment (Gregory the Theologian, Homily 14, On Love for the Poor, 25.
 PG 35, 892A).
 Freedom renders the human being capable of progressing toward spiritual perfection; yet, it also includes the risk of disobedience as independence from God and consequently the fall, which tragically gives rise to evil in the world. - 2.
-The consequences of evil include those imperfections and shortcomings prevailing today, including: secularism; violence; moral laxity; negative phenomena such as the plague of drugs and other addictions in the lives of certain youth; racism; the arms race and wars, as well as the resulting social catastrophes; the oppression of certain social groups, religious communities, and entire peoples; social inequality; the restriction of human rights in the field of freedom of conscience-in particular religious freedom; the misinformation and manipulation of public opinion; economic misery; the disproportionate redistribution of vital resources or complete lack thereof; the hunger of millions of people; forced migration of populations and human trafficking; the refugee crisis; the destruction of the environment; and the unrestrained use of genetic biotechnology and biomedicine at the beginning, duration, and end of human life.
+The consequences of evil include those imperfections and shortcomings prevailing today, including: secularism; violence; moral laxity; detrimental phenomena such as the use of addictive substances and other addictions especially in the lives of certain youth; racism; the arms race and wars, as well as the resulting social catastrophes; the oppression of certain social groups, religious communities, and entire peoples; social inequality; the restriction of human rights in the field of freedom of conscience-in particular religious freedom; the misinformation and manipulation of public opinion; economic misery; the disproportionate redistribution of vital resources or complete lack thereof; the hunger of millions of people; forced migration of populations and human trafficking; the refugee crisis; the destruction of the environment; and the unrestrained use of genetic biotechnology and biomedicine at the beginning, duration, and end of human life.
 These all create infinite anxiety for humanity today. - 3.
 Faced with this situation, which has degraded the concept of the human person, the duty of the Orthodox Church today is-through its preaching, theology, worship, and pastoral activity-to assert the truth of freedom in Christ.
 All things are lawful for me, but not all things are helpful; all things are lawful for me, but not all things edify.
 Let no one seek his own, but each one the other's well-being...for why is my liberty judged of another man's conscience?
 (I Cor 10:23-24, 29).
 Freedom without responsibility and love eventually leads to loss of freedom.

-3. Peace and Justice
+C. Peace and Justice